cosmos/sdk-tutorials/academy/xl-run-prod/3-genesis.md

 ### Validators aggregation

-When a validator returns a signed transaction to you, you add the JSON in the `~/.myprojectd/config/gentx` folder along all the others in your server.
+When a validator returns a signed transaction to you, add the JSON in the `~/.myprojectd/config/gentx` folder along with all the others in your server.

-When you have all of them, you add them all in the genesis like so:
+When you have all of the validator responses, you add them all in the genesis like so:

 ```sh
 $ ./myprojectd collect-gentxs
 ```

-In fact, if some validators are not cooperating fast enough, you can do the operation when you have received a reply from enough of them to start a valid network.
-The late potential validators can always send transactions to the live network to become validators at a later date.
+If some validators are not cooperating fast enough, you can do the operation when you have received a reply from enough of them to start a valid network.
+Late potential validators can always send transactions to the live network to become validators at a later date.

 <!--
 Confirm whether doing it multiple times is idempotent.